TEN DAYS CYCLING – €1,460 – new route for 2020

 Although not car-free, the great majority of the route is on quiet lanes and back roads where traffic is very light.

-- Day One (Sunday): arrive in Guarda by train and/or airport transfer and meet your fellow riders
+- Day One: arrive in Guarda by train or bus and meet your fellow riders

-- Day Four: spend the day cycling out to explore the countryside around Monsanto and visiting the ancient, near-abandoned former Roman city of Idanha-a-Velha – or take a rest day
+- Day Eight: spend the day cycling out to explore the countryside around Monsanto and visiting the ancient, near-abandoned former Roman city of Idanha-a-Velha – or take a rest day

-- Day Five: ride across a wide-open landscape of forested hills and rolling pastures, passing isolated villages before crossing the border into Spain and continuing to Alcántara with its crumbling old town of mansions topped by storks’ nests.
-85km
+- Day Nine: ride across a wide-open landscape of forested hills and rolling pastures, passing isolated villages before crossing the border into Spain and continuing to Alcántara with its crumbling old town of mansions topped by storks’ nests.
+75km / 896m

-- Day Six: we turn south-east and spend most of the day riding across the plains of Extremadura, crossing a couple of small ridges of hills before crossing back into Portugal and arriving at the one-time frontier border post of Marvão, where a 13th century castle perches atop a rocky ridge that offers amazing panoramic views of the surrounding countryside.
-80km
+- Day 10: we turn south-east and spend most of the day riding across the plains of Extremadura, crossing a couple of small ridges of hills before crossing back into Portugal and arriving at the one-time frontier border post of Marvão, where a 13th century castle perches atop a rocky ridge that offers amazing panoramic views of the surrounding countryside.
+80km / 1,320m

-- Day Thirteen (Friday): say your farewells and transfer to Faro
+- Day 12: say your farewells and transfer back to Lisbon

 *Please note: the exact itinerary may change depending on accommodation availability and other similar factors.

-“The Eastern Explorer Tour was a great trip made all the more enjoyable by our wonderful tour leaders.”
+“The tour was a great trip made all the more enjoyable by our wonderful tour leaders.”
 Chris Cummuskey, Australia.

-- evening meal – typically three courses with house wine or beer and coffee**
+- evening meal – typically two or three courses with house wine or beer and coffee*

 - support vehicle to carry luggage etc (and emergency transport)**

-- transport from Lisbon or Porto to Guarda on Day One if required****
+- transfers from Lisbon or Porto to Guarda on Day One and to Lisbon on Day 12 if required***

 - experienced guide to ride with you****